hudochenkov/postcss-sorting/README.md

 ## Options

-Plugin has no default options.
+The plugin has no default options.
 Everything is disabled by default.

 ### Order